SAP-samples/teched2023-DT163/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2023 session called Session ID DT163 - Achieve Dynamic Data Access with ABAC Policies with UI Data Protection.
+This repository contains the material for the SAP TechEd 2023 session called Session ID DT163 - Achieve Dynamic Data Access with ABAC Policies.

 ## Overview